Sets of recurrence as bases for the positive integers: Largeness and equidistribution

 \subsection{Exceptional values of $\a$}

 We have seen in Section \ref{neg::section} that the sets $\A{\e}{\a}$ tend not to be \bases\ of order $2$.
-The main result of this section shows that such statements do not generalise to \emph{all} values of $\a$: we can find values of $\a$ such that the set $\A\e\a$ is not a \bot\, even when $\e(n) \geq \e_0 > 0$.
+The main result of this section shows that such statements do not generalise to \emph{all} values of $\a$: we can find values of $\a$ such that the set $\A\e\a$ is a \bot\ as soon as $\e(n) \geq \e_0 > 0$.

 For such values of $\a$ we also have that $\A{\e}{\a}$ is a \bot\ for some $\ef(n) \to 0$.
 However, we have little control over the rate of convergence, so we do not pursue this issue further.

 Our approach amounts to carefully preventing the conditions \eqref{pos::eq:022} in Lemma \ref{pos::equi::prop:nequi->ratio-exact} from being satisfied.
 The crucial step is establishing some control over all good approximations of $\a$.